-Each morning students listen out for their daily notices.
+Each morning students start their school day by listening out for their daily notices.
 These are important as they tell you what special events are taking place.

 Each day students are taught in mathematics and integrated studies usually through the inquiry model.
 This is done in their homeroom with their classroom teacher.
 This means their relationships with their teacher develops quickly.